jeffreykegler/hoonlint/misc/whitespace.md

 A backdented hoon of arity 2 or less should be split.

-The first runechild of a joined backdented hoon should be on the same line as the rune, separated by a gap.
+The first runechild of a joined backdented hoon should be on the same line as the rune, separated by a horizontal gap.
 Subsequent runechildren of a joined backdented hoon should be separated by a vertical gap.

-The first runechild of a joined backdented hoon should be separated from the rune by a vertical gap.
+The first runechild of a split backdented hoon should be separated from the rune by a vertical gap.
 Subsequent runechildren of a joined backdented hoon should also be separated by a vertical gap.

-In an fixed `n`-arity hoon,
-the `m`'th runechild should be aligned `n-m` stops after than the anchor column.
+In an backdented `n`-arity hoon, the `m`'th runechild should be aligned `n-m` stops after than the anchor column.
 For example,
 in an 3-runechild hoon,